miguelmarcondesf/activerecord-tenanted/GUIDE.md

 TODO:

-- [ ] explore if there's something we can/should do in Channel base case to automatically tenant
-  - and then we can have belt-and-suspenders like we do with ActiveJob
+- [x] extend the base connection to support tenanting with a `tenanted_connection` method
+- [ ] test disconnection
+  - `ActionCable.server.remote_connections.where(current_tenant: "foo", current_user: User.find(1)).disconnect`
+  - can we make this easier to use by implying the current tenant?
-- [ ] understand action_cable_meta_tag
+- [ ] add tenant to the action_cable logger tags
-- [ ] config.action_cable.log_tags set up with tenant?
+- [ ] add integration testing

 ### Turbo Rails